 It is intended to ensure that the value of the technical provisions is equivalent to the amount that an insurer would be expected to require to take over and meet the insurance obligations.

-The risk margin is calculated net of reinsurance and reflects a 4% cost of capital following the recent regulation change effective from 31 December 2023 (down from 6%).
+The risk margin is calculated net of reinsurance and reflects a 4% cost of capital.

-The Solvency II valuation bases do not vary by line of business.
+The Solvency 2 valuation bases do not vary by line of business.

 D.2.3.2 Statutory Accounts valuation bases